Attr Plugin Complete API reference.

 * Update element attributes

-* @param {HTMLElement} oldElement - The source element
+* @param {HTMLElement} oldElement - The element to update (modified in-place)

-* @param {HTMLElement} newElement - The target element to update
+* @param {HTMLElement} newElement - The reference element with desired attributes

 * @returns {void}